Kenya court says slain Olympian Tirop's husband must take mental health test | Law-Order

 - Kenya

-A Kenyan court on Tuesday ordered the husband of slain Kenyan Olympian Agnes Tirop, who has been arraigned on suspicion of her murder, to undergo a mental health test before entering a plea, which he must do by Nov.
-16.
+A Kenyan court on Tuesday ordered the husband of slain Kenyan Olympian Agnes Tirop, who has been arraigned on suspicion of her murder, to undergo a mental health test before entering a plea, which he will do on Nov.
+16, court officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)